Cambridge OCR homepage

 Level 2 Occupational Certificates: Culinary Skills, Early Years Practitioner, and Hospitality.

 V Levels are designed to support progression, including progression to higher education.
-Further guidance on progression pathways is expected as implementation progresses.
+Further guidance on progression pathways is provided in the DfE's Post-16 pathways: implementation plan.

 AAQs are applied qualifications that support academic progression alongside A Levels.
 V Levels are applied vocational qualifications in the reformed system and are linked to occupational standards.
 They can be studied alongside other V Levels or A Levels as part of a mixed programme of study.

-Detailed assessment approaches have not yet been confirmed.
+Detailed assessment approaches will be confirmed when Ofqual publishes its regulations for V Levels in September 2026.
 The DfE has heard strong feedback about accessibility, inclusion and fair assessment.
 We expect this to be reflected as qualifications are developed.
 We will share updates as soon as they are available.
 At Cambridge OCR, we are committed to making assessment straightforward.

 If you want to talk through what this could mean for your organisation, we can help with transition planning and keep you updated as information is confirmed.